Unleash/unleash-proxy/README.md

 <figure>
     <img src="./.github/img/connection-overview.svg" />
     <figcaption>Client-side apps connect to the Unleash proxy, which in turn connects to the Unleash API.
-The proxy itself uses the Unleash Node.js SDK to evaluate features.</figcaption>
+The proxy itself uses the Unleash Node.js SDK to evaluate features.
+The SDK syncs with Unleash in the background.
+Local evaluation on the proxy provides privacy.</figcaption>
 </figure>

 ## A note on privacy and the proxy